New York State Law

 true.

-5. If the court does not determine the motion pursuant to
+5. If the court does not determine the motion pursuant to subdivisions

-findings of fact essential to the determination thereof.
-The defendant
+essential to the determination thereof.
+The defendant has a right to be

-has a right to be present at such hearing but may waive such right in
+present at such hearing but may waive such right in writing.
+If he does

-writing.
-If he does not so waive it and if he is confined in a prison
+not so waive it and if he is confined in a prison or other institution

-or other institution of this state, the court must cause him to be
+of this state, the court must cause him to be produced at such hearing.

 6. At such a hearing, the defendant has the burden of proving by a